danielmrtnvc/ConnectIT/README.md

 # HAVE FUN WITH IT!

 Feel free to use this code if you ever need to take data out of a google spreadsheet and to send certain cells out as a SMS message!
-Send me the creative stuff you make, I'd love to take a look at it :)
+Send me the creative stuff you make, I'd love to take a look at it :) Check out https://gspread.readthedocs.io/en/latest/ to see what you can do with gspread!